LarkspurCA/androidweardocs/demand.rst

    > The name of the class that is the intent target.

-   > An extra consisting of a demand id and a value that identify the intent.
+   > An extra that provides intent details.

+   > The type of action requested.

    The following example shows how to create the intent for a reply.